ChiranjitPatel/tt10-multiplier_UART_SPI/docs/info.md

 ## How it works

-This project is a binary vedic 8bit multiplier with UART and SPI
+This is a combined module with working UART and SPI protocols.
+UART has a selsction of

 ## How to test

-This project is a binary vedic 8bit multiplier with UART and SPI

 ## External hardware